dangermouse121985/MEET/README.md

     Given the user has opened the events app
     When they choose to customize the number of events displayed And they specify a new number, such as 20
-    Then the list of events should display 20 events
+    Then the list of events should display a maximum of 20 events

 ### Feature 4: Use the App When Offline